 “I am looking to engage our players with former players like themselves who have moved on to bigger and better things,” Oliver said.

 Oliver is on his third go-around as a coach for East Orange starting back in 1995 at the former East Orange High School with former Panthers head coach Jamal Williamson and later with the late Larry Schumacher Sr. at Clifford Scott and the then-newly merged East Orange Campus High School.
 After Coach Schumacher left East Orange Campus, Oliver stayed on for former head coach Marion Bell.
-He was on staff for the 2007 state championship team, coaching Hutchins as a player.

 “I have always taught in the school district, starting with Dionne Warwick Elementary School, followed by Campus 9 and now currently at East Orange Campus” said Oliver.